Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

 Suppose the user has verified their identity using their phone.
-When you run this code, and you pass in the code generated in the previous step, Python will print a message letting you know the verification was successful.
+When you run this code and pass in the code generated in the previous step, Python will print a message to let you know the verification was successful.
 Otherwise, your code will throw an error.

 ### Final Thoughts